oslabs-beta/smartER/README.md

 # smartER
-Visualize your SQL ER as you type!
+Visualize your SQL ER Diagram as you query!